emre/beem_tutorials/02_Beneficiaries/02_Beneficiaries.md

 ***

-In the first part of [this series](- [Introduction to Beem and creating a post with it](/@emrebeyler/beem-tutorials-1-introduction-to-beem-and-creating-a-post-with-it)), we had a sweet introduction to the library and created a post.
+In the first part of [this series](/@emrebeyler/beem-tutorials-1-introduction-to-beem-and-creating-a-post-with-it), we had a sweet introduction to the library and created a post.
 One of the options of post() function of Beem is the **beneficiaries**.

 #### Beneficiaries